Galaxy Core Governance¶

 dev branch of the

 Galaxy repository.
-A newly created release branch is in a freezed state until
+A newly created release branch is in a frozen state until

 the committers decide that it is ready for public consumption.
 At this point, a